morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W11A**: Users will often have one word or phrase such as "The Internet is down" for everything. /u/morriscox

-**Rule W11B**: People who think *any* piece of hardware is actually the computer, even a power strip. - /u/bwaatamelon
+**Rule W11B**: People will think *any* piece of hardware is actually the computer, even a power strip. - /u/bwaatamelon

 #### Rule W14: Users will be certain that the laws of physics and the (current) limits of technology do not apply. - /u/FlyingSpaceLlama